 Apply here

-Please submit you application form by September 22, 2023 for Fall 2023 funding.
-If you would prefer a Word document version, email student_life@bcit.ca.
+Please submit your application form by January 12, 2024, for winter 2024 funding.
+If you would prefer to submit your project on a Word document version, email student_life@bcit.ca.

 [1] Health Promotion is defined as the process of enabling people to increase control over, and to improve, their health (Ottawa Charter, 1986).
 Health promotion is not just the responsibility of the health sector, but must engage all sectors to take an explicit stance in favour of health, equity, social justice, and sustainability.